kevinxu48/Data-410-Project-4/index.md

 # Multivariate Regression Analysis and Gradient Boosting

 ## Multivariate Regression Analysis
 Multivariate regression is a regression technique that estimates a regression model with one dependent/response variable, while using more than one independent/predictor variable in a multivariate regression model, the model is a multivariate multiple regression.
+Moreover, the dependent variable Y is a vector of multiple outcomes.

 In general for Multivariate models, for <img src="https://render.githubusercontent.com/render/math?math=n"> number of features, we want